Krissttina/Cubicle/README.md

 so when the folder is nested in another one so the real location it must be set as well
 5. **path resolve** creates absolute path from relative path
+6. In the form /create.hbs/ their is an action -> where we want to send the data after the form is submited /by default if norhing is set the data is sended to the page itself/ and a method -> with what method we want to send the data /get or post/->get put all the send data in the url as query string /not gud/ -> post - like hidden data in the request

 Installation
 1. npm init -y -> for initializing a project(info can be later updated)